 Since inception, we have financed operations primarily through the net proceeds we have received from the sales of our preferred stock and common stock, the issuance of senior mandatory convertible promissory notes in January and June 2020 to a trust affiliated with our CEO, cash generated from the sale of subscriptions to our platform, and financing activities including the private placement transaction with our CEO.
-We have generated losses from our operations as reflected in our accumulated deficit of \$1,432.2 million as of October 31, 2023 and negative cash flows from operating activities for the nine months ended October 31, 2023, and 2022.
+We have generated losses from our operations as reflected in our accumulated deficit of \$1,558.3 million as of April 30, 2024 and negative cash flows from operating activities for the three months ended April 30, 2024 and 2023.

-As of October 31, 2023, our principal sources of liquidity were cash, cash equivalents, and marketable securities of \$530.0 million.
+As of April 30, 2024, our principal sources of liquidity were cash, cash equivalents, and marketable securities of \$524.3 million.

 In November 2022, we entered into a four-year credit agreement with SVB, which provided for a senior secured credit facilities in the aggregate principal amount of up to \$150.0 million, consisting of a term loan facility in the aggregate principal amount of \$50.0 million and a revolving loan facility in an aggregate principal amount of up to \$100.0 million, including a \$30.0 million letter of credit sub-facility (as amended on April 13, 2023, the "November 2022 Senior Secured Credit Facility").
-The November 2022 Senior Secured Credit Facility refinanced the April 2020 Senior Secured Term Loan and terminates on November 7, 2026.
+The November 2022 Senior Secured Credit Facility refinanced our prior credit agreement with SVB (the "April 2020 Senior Secured Term Loan") and terminates on November 7, 2026.